avo-hq/docs.avohq.io/docs/2.0/fields/badge.md

 :::option `options`

-The options should be a hash with the keys one of the four available types (`info`, `success`, `warning`, `danger`) and the values matching your record's database values.
+The options should be a hash with the keys of one of the four available types (`info`, `success`, `warning`, `danger`) and the values matching your record's database values.

 #### Default value

 `{ info: :info, success: :success, danger: :danger, warning: :warning }`

-Below is an example on how you can use two fields in that combination.
+Below is an example of how you can use two fields in that combination.
 :::

 ## Examples